Ways to Support Student Scholarships

 The Rugby Scholarship will be made possible through contributions from donors.
 Contributions may be made by regular giving via the Gold Rats Giving Form.
 Every little bit will help kick start our very first Rugby Scholarship.

-With the generous continuing contribution of the community, the first scholarship valued at up to $15,000 will be awarded in 2011 and will be ongoing.
+With the generous continuing contribution of the community, the first scholarship valued at up to $15,000 will be awarded as soon as fundraising targets are met and will be ongoing.
 Businesses and individuals are also encouraged to consider supporting a full, named scholarship to the value of $15,000.
-Contributions to the scholarship are tax deductible under the Southern Cross University Foundation.
+Contributions to the scholarship are tax deductible.

 How does it work?

-The Rugby Scholarship is for $15,000 over three years and will be awarded depending on positions needed within the team.
+The Rugby Scholarship is for $5,000 per year for up to three years and will be awarded depending on positions needed within the team.
 Scholarships will be awarded to students who:

 Contributions to the Rising Stars program are tax deductible (excluding Tourism Internship Scholarships).
 Receipts are provided for all contributions.